MahdisSep/DSP-Audio-Image-Signal-Systems-Project/Part_02_Image_Processing/README.md

 #### 🔸 Layer 3 Kernels (5x5 - Smoothing and Blurring)

-  * **Gaussian (5x5):** A smoothing filter that removes Gaussian noise by calculating a weighted average based on the Gaussian distribution (توزیع گاوسی).
+  * **Gaussian (5x5):** A smoothing filter that removes Gaussian noise by calculating a weighted average based on the Gaussian distribution.
   * **Averaging (5x5):** A larger box blur for stronger smoothing.

 ### 3\.
 Visualization and Data Handling